 Clippers Standout Ivica Zubac Talks About Importance of Giving Back

-The Basketball Without Borders program is now back for its 22nd year.
-And the hope is that it will continue to pump out famous alumni like Joel Embiid, Lauri Markannan and Pascal Siakam.
+The Basketball Without Borders program is now back for its 22nd year, and the hope is that it will continue to pump out famous alumni like Joel Embiid, Lauri Markkanen, and Pascal Siakam.

 When asked about the event, Zubac explained:

 "It's been great.
-I like sharing my knowledge and experience with the young guys, especially guys coming from Europe kind of going through a similar path that I was going through.
+I like sharing my knowledge and experience with the young guys, especially guys coming from Europe, kind of going through a similar path that I was going through.
 Just being around them, around their energy, it feels good.
-It's kind of a different than the NBA stuff.
-It's very fun and fulfilling coaching and getting my advice to these guys."
+It's kind of different from the NBA stuff.
+It's very fun and fulfilling coaching and giving my advice to these guys."

-The NBA soon set their sights on the Croatian big man and he was drafted by the Los Angeles Lakers in the second round of the 2016 draft.
+The NBA soon set its sights on the Croatian big man, and he was drafted by the Los Angeles Lakers in the second round of the 2016 draft.
 He was traded to the crosstown Clippers in 2019 and has been there ever since.